12 Gosta Green,

 2 people favorited this theater

-The Delicia Cinema opened on 5th November 1923, next to the Sack of Potatoes Pub, in the Gosta Green area of inner Birmingham.
+The Delicia Cinema opened on 5th November 1923, next to the Sacks of Potatoes Pub, in the Gosta Green area of inner Birmingham.
 At the time, the neighbourhood consisted of streets of back to back housing.
 Around 1930 it was equipped with a Western Electric(WE) sound system.

 After the war, the area was cleared of housing and replaced by what would become Aston University.
 The cinema closed and was taken over by the BBC for use as television studios.
-The BBC remained until the Pebble Mill studios opened in 1971.
+The BBC remained until their new Pebble Mill studios opened in 1971.

 Aston University took over the empty building and used it as an arts centre, later housing the Birmingham Arts Lab in 1976.
-In February 1983 it became the Triangle Arts Centre with music and drama.
-Art house films were shown in the Triangle Cinema, housed in a smaller brick box style building to the back and side of the main building and eventually became the Triangle Cinema (it has its own page on Cinema Treasures).
+In February 1983 the Triangle Arts Centre, a small brick box type building was built to the back and side of the main building and eventually became the Triangle Cinema (it has its own page on Cinema Treasures).
 At some time the main auditorium of the former Delicia Cinema was demolished, leaving the distinctive frontage.
 However, Dillons (later Waterstones), opened a bookstore in the frontage.

-The building has been empty since 2003, and was to be redeveloped as a waste-fuelled power plant.
+The building was empty from 2003, and was to be redeveloped as a waste-fuelled power plant.
 However it was taken over by Aston University and converted into their European Bioenergy Research Institute.
-The front of the building survives.
+The front of the Delicia Cinema building survives.

 Just login to your account and subscribe to this theater